-2022 2021 Fair value of investment property as received from valuer Other adjustments 45,713,850 (11,573) 44,827,879 (487) Fair value of investment property as disclosed in the consolidated financial statements (1) 45,702,277 44,827,392
+- 2023 2022 Fair value of investment property as received from valuer (1) Other adjustments 45,638,665 5,196 45,713,850 (11,573) Fair value of investment property as disclosed in the consolidated financial statements 45,643,861 45,702,277

 Investment properties are stated at fair value, which has been determined based on valuation performed by accredited independent valuers as at reporting date.
-During year 2022, the Group engaged three independent valuation experts to assess the fair market values of the Group's investment properties.
+During the year 2023, the Group engaged two independent valuation experts (2022: three independent valuation experts) to assess the fair market values of the Group's investment properties.
 These valuers are accredited independent valuers with a recognized and relevant professional qualification and with recent experience in the location and category of those investment property being valued.
 In arriving at estimated market values, the valuers have used their market knowledge and professional judgment and not only relied on historical comparable transactions.
 The valuation has been prepared in accordance with the appropriate sections of the Practice Statements ("PS"), contained with the RICS Valuation- Professional Standards 2022 (the "Red Book").